-- Online and offline science activities, supported by Science4Us, help students to think critically about scientific concepts, helping them prepare for AIMS Science assessments.
+- Online and offline science activities to help students think critically about scientific concepts, helping them prepare for AIMS Science assessments.

 - Our student-paced curriculum works well for learners with special needs who want to prepare for the Multi-State Alternate Assessment (MSAA) test.

 - Practice assessments are included in the curriculum for grades 3-8, greatly reducing potential test anxiety

 Through preparation and practice, your child can achieve successful results when taking standardized tests in Arizona.
 In addition, skill-building programs like Time4Learning can prepare your child and build their academic confidence while reducing test anxiety.